1973 Flores cyclone: Indonesia

 In total, the cyclone killed 1,650 to 1,653 people.
-On Palu'e island alone, the cyclone killed 1,500 fishermen who were fishing at the time of the cyclone's landfall.
+On Palue Island alone, the cyclone killed 1,500 fishermen who were fishing at the time of the cyclone's landfall.
 The storm lashed the coast with a storm surge that broke tens of meters inland, which newspapers described as a "tidal wave".
 In Ngada Regency, 24 people drowned after being swept away by high waves.
 Another 10 people were killed in Manggarai Regency, and another 10 in Maumere.
 Reports described Ngada to be the worst hit area.
 For three days, the storm dropped heavy rainfall across Flores, which produced deadly landslides and flash flooding that washed away rice fields, livestock, and entire homes.
-The cyclone wrecked schools, homes, dams, and bridges.
-The storm also wrecked government buildings, with heavy damage reported in the regional capital of Ende.
-Roads in the capital were also damaged by the tidal waves.
+The cyclone wrecked government buildings, schools, homes, dams, and bridges.
+Heavy damage was reported in the regional capital of Ende, with roads sustaining damages from tidal waves.
 Around 1,800 houses were levelled with others being badly damaged.
 Boats that were in the path of the cyclone were destroyed.
 A Kompas report from June 1973 stated that plantations on the island were destroyed with paddy fields being "ruined".
-In Paluʼe, 1,300 houses were destroyed, representing 80% of houses on the island.
+In Palue Island, 1,300 houses were destroyed, representing 80% of houses on the island.
 Smaller islands around Flores were described as being destroyed.

 The storm was described as apocalyptic and was nicknamed the "Flores Death Cyclone".
-Kompas had previously written that "This huge sea storm covered the islands of the Sikka region and the coastal areas and mainland of Flores in Sikka Regency, and the people there called it 'doomsday'".